 1. Get to the Point

 A quick five-minute conversation motivates employees far more than a three-hour lecture.
 Be concise in your communication.
 When you start to over talk your point, your audience will just tune you out.

 2. Plan Ahead

-Whether it is a large meeting or a one-on-one chat, make sure to organize your thoughts before talking with employees.
-You will quickly lose their attention if you are fumbling through notes to find talking points.
+Whether it’s a large meeting or a one-on-one chat, make sure to organize your thoughts before talking with employees.
+You’ll quickly lose their attention if you’re fumbling through notes to find talking points.

 Take mental (or physical) notes of how your employees are performing and then use those to provide specific feedback.
 “You’re doing a great job!” is a nice pat on the back, but “I really appreciate you coming in early yesterday to complete that project” shows a greater depth of acknowledgment for a job well done.

 4. Follow a 3:1 ratio

-Not all feedback is going to be positive of course, but negative feedback is better received when it is accompanied by good points as well.
-For every one thing wrong that you need to point out to an employee, make sure that you are also mentioning three things that they did right.
-This type of deliberate sugar coating encourages improvement.
+Not all feedback is going to be positive, but negative feedback is better received when it’s accompanied by good points.
+For every one thing wrong that you need to point out to an employee, make sure that you’re also mentioning three things that they did right to encourage improvement.

 5. Always Have Honorable Intentions

 6. Always Be Consistent With Your Communication

 Nothing will break down clear direction in the workplace faster than inconsistency in your communication.
 If you need to make a change in policy or try a different business strategy, make sure you are clear with the changes and offer explanations for the decisions.

 7. Consider How to Relay Certain Communications